multimeters/SFND_2D_Feature_Matching_Mid_Term/README.md

 ![alt text |width=450px | align="middle"][image2]

 ## MP.4 - Keypoint Descriptors.
+**TASK:** Implement descriptors BRIEF, ORB, FREAK, AKAZE and SIFT and make them selectable by setting a string accordingly.
 * Implemented over the function `descKeypoints`on the file [matching2D_Student.cpp](src/matching2D_Student.cpp) from lines 260 to 357.
 And call in the main code [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from line 285 to 295.

 * All The Descriptors list was implemented for all [Dataset images](images/KITTI/2011_09_26/image_00/data/) available.The next image is a example of the result (FAST+ORB).